xmechanics/monet/README.md

     conda activate monet

-If the `conda.yaml` has been changed since you crated the conda environment, you can use the yaml to update it
+If the `conda.yaml` has been changed since you created the conda environment, you can use the yaml to update it

     conda update -f conda.yaml